limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 Cloud credits purchased (expire at end of contract)        | Complete      | 924 credits purchased ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)    | Complete   |IFAM ATO Sept / Oct 2018
-Decommission plan completed (incl. contracting, security, etc.)            |       |10 year plan; not started SLAs for applications defined and approved                 | Yellow   |Need list of SLAs from MAG have internal SLAs for business (timeframes, restore, etc.)
+Decommission plan completed (incl. contracting, security, etc.)            |       |10 year plan; not started SLAs for applications defined and approved                 | Yellow   |They have application levels SLAs, but they need to know the MAG SLAs
-SLAs for operations defined and approved with ITOPs        | Yellow      | Need understanding of MAG SLAs first CSP accounts and sub accounts created                 | Complete | Sub account of FBMT CD1 decision made                                   |  Green     | In progress; aligning with IFAMS Planning checklist 100% completed                 |  No     |Checklist in development by CAS
+SLAs for operations defined and approved with ITOPs        | Yellow      | See note above CSP accounts and sub accounts created                 | Complete | Sub account of FBMT CD1 decision made                                   |  Green     | In progress; aligning with IFAMS Planning checklist 100% completed                 |  No     |Checklist in development by CAS